github/docs/content/admin/monitoring-and-managing-your-instance/configuring-clustering/configuring-high-availability-replication-for-a-cluster.md

     ...
     ```

-    {% note %}
+    > [!NOTE]

-    **Note**: If you changed the name of the primary datacenter in step 3, find the `consul-datacenter` key-value pair in the section for each node and change the value to the renamed primary datacenter.
+    > If you changed the name of the primary datacenter in step 3, find the `consul-datacenter` key-value pair in the section for each node and change the value to the renamed primary datacenter.
 For example, if you named the primary datacenter `primary`, use the following key-value pair for each node.

-    ```text
+    >
-    consul-datacenter = primary
+    > ```text
-    ```
+    > consul-datacenter = primary

-    {% endnote %}
+    > ```

 {% data reusables.enterprise_clustering.apply-configuration %}
 {% data reusables.enterprise_clustering.configuration-finished %}